 Instructions

-I have broken down the instructions into eight major steps so that it’s easier for you to understand.
+I have broken down the instructions into six major steps so that it’s easier for you to understand the whole process.
 These steps will take you through the complete process of installing TWRP recovery on the Snapdragon Galaxy S20 series and subsequently rooting the phone using Magisk.

 Let’s start!